andydlindsay/jan06-w05d03/README.md

 - [ ] Perform `BREAD` operations on database from the command line
 - [ ] Perform `BREAD` operations on database from the browser

+### BREAD
+- Browse - return all records
+- Read - return a single record
+- Edit - edit a record
+- Add - add a new record
+- Delete - destroy a record

+### Node-Postgres